ruan-xian/PowerScraper/README.md

 Currently, this app is only available for Windows.
 It might work on Linux, but it also might not.

+## Quickstart

+If you really don't care about options and just want to get started:

+1. Download the latest build from the link above.
+2. Run EasyAutomator and follow the prompts.
+3. You're done!
+Output will be in the folder "output", in the same directory.
+Logs are in ps.log.

 ## Usage

 Within the folder, you will find a file called options.json.
 This file contains all the